inertiajs/inertia/README.md

 ## Adapters

 Inertia is the layer between your backend and your frontend, and it works through adapters.
 It doesn't replace the frameworks you already use, on either side.
-The React, Vue, and Svelte adapters all live in the [inertiajs/inertia](https://github.com/inertiajs/inertia) repository.
+The Angular, React, Vue, and Svelte adapters all live in the [inertiajs/inertia](https://github.com/inertiajs/inertia) repository.
 On the server, the [Laravel adapter](https://github.com/inertiajs/inertia-laravel) is officially maintained, and [community adapters](https://inertiajs.com/docs/v3/installation/community-adapters) cover Rails, Phoenix, Django, Symfony, AdonisJS, Go, .NET, and more.

 Laravel's official React, Vue, and Svelte [starter kits](https://laravel.com/starter-kits) are built on Inertia.
 A new application begins with login, registration, password resets, email verification, two-factor authentication, and profile settings already working.